 Hunting With The Martin Jaguar

 At 60″ and 2.7 lbs. weight, the Jaguar is very compact and easy to maneuver during a hunting trip – be it while on the move or when sitting in a stand or blind.
 If you get the 40 lbs. version and if your draw length is 27″ or more, you can easily take down a deer from 30+ yards if you hit the vital organs.
 For bigger game such as elk or black bear, you’ll probably need the 45 lbs. (or heavier) version of the bow.

 Overall though, an excellent hunting bow for beginner archers who are just getting into the sport.

 Martin Jaguar Review – Summary

 I strongly believe that this is an excellent buy regardless of your level of experience, and a particularly good buy if you are a beginner looking for a reliable, accurate, easy-to-maintain recurve bow.
-I recommend checking out Amazon’s discount price and customer ratings of the Martin Jaguar.ve fun!
+I recommend checking out Today's Amazon.com price on the Martin Jaguar.
+Have fun!